Inagi City

 Last updated: March 16, 2018

-The specimen exhibition room displays insect specimens such as butterflies, dragonflies, longhorn beetles, and beetles.
+The specimen exhibition room displays specimens of insects such as butterflies, dragonflies, longhorn beetles, and beetles.

 Specimen exhibition room

-1 Nature, flora and fauna of Inagi flora and fauna Vegetation maps, outlines of flora and fauna, photo panels, etc.
+1 Inagi's nature, flora and fauna flora and fauna Vegetation maps, overviews of flora and fauna, photo panels, etc.

-2 Insects found in Inagi insect specimen Insect specimens created by the former Inagi High School Outdoor Activities Club are on display.
-Insect specimens and photo panels introduce butterflies, moths, dragonflies, longhorn beetles, and other beetles.
+2 Insects discovered in Inagi insect specimen Insect specimens created by the former Inagi High School outdoor activities club are on display.
+Introducing butterflies, moths, dragonflies, longhorn beetles, and other beetles using insect specimens and photo panels.

-3 Former Inagi High School Outdoor Activities Club results Activities and achievements of the former Inagi High School Outdoor Activities Club.
-We also introduce the department magazine "Inagi Nature Museum"
+3 Former Inagi High School Outdoor Activities Club results Activities and achievements of the former Inagi High School outdoor activities club.
+Introducing the department magazine “Inagi Natural Museum”

 Specimen exhibition room

-The flora and fauna that can be seen in Inagi are introduced through photo panels and lists.
-We display vegetation maps showing changes in the natural environment and photos of characteristic plants.
-The photo below is a rare plant that grows mainly in forests, but only in the Tama Hills and its surrounding areas.
+The flora and fauna found in Inagi are introduced through photo panels and charts.
+Vegetation maps showing changes in the natural environment and photos of characteristic plants are on display.
+The photo below shows Tama no Kan Aoi, a rare plant that grows mainly in forests and only lives in the Tama Hills and the surrounding area.

 Introducing insects collected in Inagi.
-Inagi City is blessed with a wide variety of environments, including thickets on hills, grasslands, paddy fields, ponds and rivers, cultivated land, and urban areas.
-In places where development has progressed, different species can now be seen due to changes in the environment.
-We also exhibit rare specimens such as the national butterfly Omurasaki, which has disappeared recently.
+Inagi City is blessed with a diverse environment, including hilly forests, grasslands, rice paddies, ponds and rivers, cultivated land, and urban areas, where a huge variety of insects live their respective lives.
+In areas where development has progressed, different species can now be seen due to changes in the environment.
+We also exhibit rare specimens such as the national butterfly, Omurasaki, which has recently disappeared.

 Butterfly

-(10 species of the Papilionidae family, 6 species of the Pieridae family, 1 species of the Papilioceae family, 17 species of the Lycaenidae family, 1 species of the Proboscis family, 18 species of the Nymphalidae family, 8 species of the Pteridae family, 12 species of the Heseriidae family)
+(10 species of Papilionidae, 6 species of Chillidae, 1 species of Lycaenidae, 17 species of Lycaenidae, 1 species of Proboscideae, 18 species of Nymphalidae, 8 species of Elmidae, 12 species of Spermidae)

-(11 species of the Geometridae family, 5 species of the Orydophyceae family, 19 species of the Pygmyidae family, 29 species of the Noctuidae family)
+(11 species of Geometridae, 5 species of Polygonidae, 19 species of Sphingidae, 29 species of Noctuaceae)

 Dragonfly